nathaliefil/uroboros/documentation/InnerVariables.md

 | ----- | -----| ----------- |
 | exist | [logic] | **false**  |

-This variable returns true if file or directory with name from variable 'this' exists.
+This variable returns true if file or directory with specific name exists.

 ### Extension